segp-uob/segp/dev/README.md

 We don't need to mark the source code because, in the case of Angular, the [Angular compiler](https://www.npmjs.com/package/@angular/compiler) will ensure your code is technically correct.

-> Teams will only, therfore, be able to build functioning products with well written code.
+> Teams will only be able to build functioning products with well written code.
+We are focused on marking tests and outputs.

-We take this approach to reflect professional software development practices and highlight our focus on tests and outputs.

 # Workshops, workbooks and walkthroughs